The Hotspur: In popular culture

 The magazine is mentioned in the BBC sitcom Dad's Army in the 1975 Christmas special episode series 8 episode 7 "My Brother and I"; a copy of The Hotspur owned by Private Pike is being read by Sergeant Wilson.
 It is mentioned in episode 3 of The Singing Detective TV series when young Philip's mother says to him "You should have brought your Hotspur".

+In the ITV Poirot series, a dentist, Mr Morley, has a member of staff who is reading the comic at his desk in Series 4 Episode 3: ‘One, Two, Buckle My Shoe’.